How Long Does It Take to Learn Python? Hours by Goal

 - Hours needed: 80 to 150

-- Calendar time at 5 hrs/week: 4 to 6 months
+- At 5 hours a week: 4 to 7 months

 Most analysts, marketers, PMs, and ops professionals land here.
 You are not becoming a developer.
-You are becoming effective with Python as a tool.
+You are becoming effective with Python as a tool, and 80 hours is genuinely enough for that.

 Goal 2: Be the "technical" person on your team